kernel-community/kernel/docs/start/faq.md

 **What's the cost?**

-It is free to apply, and $400 (~$1200 for teams) to join the Fellowship for accepted those to KERNEL.
+It is free to apply, and $400 (~$1200 for teams) to join the Fellowship for accepted those to Kernel.

 **Are their reductions in fees possible for students or minority groups?**

-<a href="https://gitcoin.co/blog/t-kernel-scholarship/" target="_blank" rel="noopener noreferrer">KERNEL scholarships</a> are available for students and underrepresented communities.
+<a href="https://gitcoin.co/blog/t-kernel-scholarship/" target="_blank" rel="noopener noreferrer">Kernel scholarships</a> are available for students and underrepresented communities.

 ### Contact